I assume you’ve already started a blog!! If not, check out my step-by-step guide on blog setup.

-2. Change Site title, tagline, Site URL, Timezone, New User role
+2. Change site title, tagline, site URL, timezone, user role

 You will need to navigate to Settings –> General in you WP dashboard to change the below settings:

-WordPress platform puts dummy content on the very new blog to let the new users understand how to and where to write blog post content, page and comments.
+WordPress platform puts dummy content on the very new blog to let the new users understand how to and where to write content.
+Here is how you delete that dummy content:

 Go to Posts and you shall see the sample post called “Hello World”.
 Trash it.